Accredited paediatric medical mediation training

 Structure of the course

-The course is delivered in three modules over 14 x half days.
+The course is delivered in three modules over 16 x half days plus a half day of assessment.
 It is essential that you attend all training sessions in order to be eligible for accreditation.
 With only 8-12 participants on the course, you will get to know each other well, guided by 3-4 trainers throughout.
 We hope you will find the course informative, stimulating and fun as well as challenging at times.
 Apart from presentations by the trainers, the course includes participation in group discussion, exercises, role plays and self-reflective practice.

 The course is assessed both by the trainers and by an independent assessor.
 The trainers will work with you during the course to help you reach the required level of competence to enable you to pass the course.
 If you don’t reach the required level, you will have the option to resubmit your written assignments once; and to repeat the final filmed role-play assessment (but this will incur an additional cost).

 Please download and complete the course application form and email it to firstname.lastname@example.org.
 If you are accepted, we will then send you a password so you can complete your booking online.
 Please also ensure you download and read, and agree to our terms and condition

 "Some courses say that they are life changing – well this one really is, if you want to learn how to communicate, and learn more about yourself than you ever have before then this is the course for you.
 The faculty are amazing – learning these skills is hard, but they support you through in a positive and caring environment.
 I can't recommend it highly enough.
 Thank you.
 Danielle Seddon, paediatric anaesthetist